 A big restaurant chain, Chipotle Mexican Grill, has joined other fast food chains and giving tomato pickers a raise.
 That's good news to one advocacy group in Immokalee, Florida.
 From Fort Myers, member station WGCU, Valerie Alker reports.

-Mr. CHRIS ARNOLD (Spokesman, Chipotle Mexican Grill): In looking at all of the ingredients we use to make our food, we're constantly looking for ways to make them better, to get ingredients that are raised in ways that demonstrate respect for the land and the animals and for the workers who are involved.
+CHRIS ARNOLD: In looking at all of the ingredients we use to make our food, we're constantly looking for ways to make them better, to get ingredients that are raised in ways that demonstrate respect for the land and the animals and for the workers who are involved.

-Mr. FRITZ ROCA (Agricultural economist, University of Florida): They have to somehow translate this agreement into a value that their customers, that they say, hey, these folks are doing something for the betterment of farm workers and we want to support them.
+FRITZ ROCA: They have to somehow translate this agreement into a value that their customers, that they say, hey, these folks are doing something for the betterment of farm workers and we want to support them.

 NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
 Accuracy and availability may vary.
 The authoritative record of NPR’s programming is the audio record.